openstack/pbr/doc/source/index.rst

 .. note::

-   Note that `pbr` expects git tags to be signed, for using it to calculate version.
+   `pbr` expects git tags to be signed for use in calculating versions

 The versions are expected to be compliant with :doc:`semver`.